VoxaAI/voxa/docs/alexa-directives.rst

 `Alexa Documentation <https://developer.amazon.com/docs/custom-skills/display-interface-reference.html>`_

-Voxa provides a `DisplayTemplate` builder that can be used with the `alexaRenderTemplate` controller key to create Displa templates for the echo show and echo spot.
+Voxa provides a `DisplayTemplate` builder that can be used with the `alexaRenderTemplate` controller key to create Display templates for the echo show and echo spot.

 .. code-block:: javascript